 There are several infectious agents that can cause balanitis, including:

-• Bacterial Infections: Bacteria such as Streptococcus or Staphylococcus can infect the glans penis, leading to inflammation, pain, and discharge.
-Poor hygiene or other health conditions can increase the likelihood of bacterial infections.
+- Bacterial Infections: Bacteria such as Streptococcus or Staphylococcus can infect the glans penis, leading to inflammation, pain, and discharge.
+Poor hygiene or other health conditions can increase the likelihood of bacterial growth.

-• Fungal Infections (Candida): The yeast Candida, a common culprit of yeast infections, is a common cause of balanitis, particularly in individuals with diabetes or compromised immune systems.
+- Fungal or Yeast Infections (Candida): The yeast Candida, a common culprit of yeast infections, is a common cause of balanitis, particularly in individuals with diabetes or compromised immune systems.
 Candida balanitis is often associated with itching, redness, and a thick, white discharge.

-• Herpes: Caused by the herpes simplex virus (HSV), herpes can lead to painful sores and inflammation of the penis.
+- Genital Herpes: Caused by the herpes simplex virus (HSV), genital herpes can lead to painful sores and inflammation of the penis.

-• Chlamydia: Another bacterial infection that may cause irritation and discharge, making it important to get tested.
+- Chlamydia: Another bacterial infection that may cause irritation and discharge, making it essential to get tested.

 Non-Infectious Causes